A subplot is a minor story within a larger work. It exists to give the main plot more depth.

 ‘Subplot’ is a misnomer.
 A good one that works is actually a story plot of its own with its own complete structure.

 A more accurate term might be ‘side story’.
-But we can keep calling it ‘subplot’, because that’s what it’s widely known as.
+But we can keep calling it ‘subplot’, because that’s how it’s widely known.

 I actually don’t even like talking about subplots.
 Whenever someone asks me “how do I write subplots?”, it makes me incredibly squirmy.
 I don’t have a good simple answer, for the simple reason that subplots are not a good way to think about story.

 In fact, I recommend you stop thinking about subplots altogether.
 Instead, just think about plot.K.M.
 Weiland